< back up to Europe

 - feature data in the MasterMap is encoded as GML 2.1.2

-- ...however, before 2010, all of their data was expensive and highly restricted
+- Before 2010, all of their data was expensive and highly restricted

-- For example, before you can access any data, you had to explain "length of
+- For example, before you could access any data, you had to explain "length of

 time you wish to use the data and the number of terminals on which data will

 be used".
-Reportedly, a 3-year license to all features for the country costs
+Reportedly, a 3-year license to all features for the country cost

 £500,000 + VAT(!)

 became more open, this is now on on the